Why are rail fares going up again?

 In a nutshell, the government wants passengers to pick up more of the bill for running the railways.

-So that is why fares keep going up, and will keep going up for a while yet.
+So that's why fares keep going up, and will keep going up for a while yet.
 The government also says it is paying for huge, multi-billion pound improvements across the network, from electrifying lines to brand new stations and trains.

 If our fares are so high, why are record numbers of people using the trains?

 Our regulated fares are some of the highest in Europe.
 But there are still lots of cheap deals out there if you can book well in advance and travel off-peak.
-Couple that with the cost of running a car, with pricey insurance and petrol, and the train becomes a more attractive proposition.
+Couple that with the cost of running a car, with the pricey insurance and petrol, and the train becomes a very attractive proposition.
+They are also rather nice when you get on them, and very safe.

-One senior rail executive told the BBC that, if you analyse it per person per mile, season tickets are by far the cheapest deal they offer.
+Here is a very interesting thing that a senior rail executive told me, and I trust them.
+If you analyse it per person per mile, season tickets are by far the cheapest deal they offer.
 In fact, he said, they make a loss on them, and the fare rise goes to the government.

 Why do they use RPI and not CPI as a measure of inflation?